mikeprivette/mikeprivette.github.io/README.md

 Mike received his MBA from Duke University and has two bachelors of science degrees in Management Information Systems and Accounting from UNC Wilmington.

-Mike enjoys being around and being apart of technology and prizes intellectual curiosity.
+Mike enjoys being around technology and prizes intellectual curiosity.
 In his spare time, Mike is a fitness enthusiast, enjoys reading about developing IT and cybersecurity news, and is often tinkering with with new technologies.

 ## Technology Philosophy